 CyberPatriot - The National Youth Cyber Education Program is STEM program of the Air & Space Forces Association.
 It was created to inspire K-12 students toward careers in cybersecurity or other science, technology, engineering, and mathematics (STEM) disciplines critical to our nation's future.
 The CyberPatriot Programs are:

 Held during the summer months, AFA CyberCamps emphasize fun, hands-on learning of cybersecurity principles that are relevant and applicable to everyday life.
-Though camps, students learn the importance of cyber safety and how to protect their personal devices and information from outside threats.
+CyberPatriot sells curriculum to organizations who then host camps in their local area.
 Standard AFA CyberCamps teach beginner students the basics of cybersecurity, while Advanced AFA CyberCamps incorporate more complex concepts geared towards students who have previously participated in a camp or in the cyber defense competition.

 The CyberPatriot Elementary School Cyber Education Initiative (ESCEI) is a set of three interactive learning modules aimed at increasing the awareness of online safety and cybersecurity principles for K-6 students.
 The modules, which are available for download at no cost, can be presented in a classroom setting or at home.
 Supplemental activities are also available.